tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

 )
 ```

+* Arrow function expression does not have its own this, arguments, super, or new.target.

+* These functions expressions are best suited for non-method functions, and cannot be used as constructors

 * `this` is a current execution context of a function.
 WHERE THE FUNCTION IS EXECUTED, AND NOT WHERE THE KEYWORD `this` KEYWORD IS PLACED...